frasertheking/pipdb/docs/source/functions.rst

     - xarray.Dataset with the requested data.

 **get_common_dates(base_dir, file_patterns)**
-  Identifies dates common to different data types based on file availability.
+  This is a helper function that identifies dates common to different data types based on file availability.

   - **Parameters**:
     - ``base_dir``: Base directory for the data files.